ronaldoussoren/pyobjc/docs/metadata/manual.rst

 .. function:: createStructAlias(name, typestr, structType)

-   Tell the brige that structures with encoding *typestr* should also be coverted to Python using *structType* (a type created using :func:`createStructType`).
+   Tell the bridge that structures with encoding *typestr* should also be converted to Python using *structType* (a type created using :func:`createStructType`).

    This also adds a class method named *name* to :class:`objc.ivar`.
 This class